opentransact/opentransact/opentransact.md

 - note=Consulting on XYZ project
 - for=http://myinvoice.test/invoices/123123

-### Authentication
+## Authentication

-OpenTransact does not define any new authentication mechanisms, but relies on the Asset Provider's existing mechanisms for authenticating the Transferer and  OAuth 2.0 [OAuth.2.0] for authenticating 3rd party applications on behalf of the Transferer.
+OpenTransact does not define any new authentication mechanisms, but relies on the Asset Provider's existing mechanisms for authenticating the Transferer and  OAuth 2.0 {{OAuth.2.0}} for authenticating 3rd party applications on behalf of the Transferer.

-### Parameter encoding
+## Parameter encoding

 Since OpenTransact is designed to be simple to implement, the basic parameter encoding is URL form encoding.

 Any data responses should be in JSON format.

-### Extensions
+## Extensions

 OpenTransact is designed to be extensible, either through proprietary extensions, conventions or futher standards.

 For example it may be useful to follow the lat/lon convention allowing geotagging of data.

-### Notational Conventions
+## Notational Conventions

-The key words 'MUST', 'MUST NOT', 'REQUIRED', 'SHALL', 'SHALL NOT', 'SHOULD', 'SHOULD NOT', 'RECOMMENDED', 'MAY', and 'OPTIONAL' in this specification are to be interpreted as described in [RFC2119].
+The key words 'MUST', 'MUST NOT', 'REQUIRED', 'SHALL', 'SHALL NOT', 'SHOULD', 'SHOULD NOT', 'RECOMMENDED', 'MAY', and 'OPTIONAL' in this specification are to be interpreted as described in {{RFC2119}}.

-This specification uses the Augmented Backus-Naur Form (ABNF) notation of [RFC5234].
+This specification uses the Augmented Backus-Naur Form (ABNF) notation of {{RFC5234}}.

-Certain security-related terms are to be understood in the sense defined in [RFC4949].
+Certain security-related terms are to be understood in the sense defined in {{RFC4949}}.
 These terms include, but are not limited to, 'attack', 'authentication', 'authorization', 'certificate', 'confidentiality', 'credential', 'encryption', 'identity', 'sign', 'signature', 'trust', 'validate', and 'verify'.

 Unless otherwise noted, all the protocol parameter names and values are case sensitive.

-## Transfer Request
+# Transfer Request

 A Transfer Request consists of a GET to the Asset URL.

     GET /usd?to=bill@example.com&amount=100.00&note=Milk&redirect_uri=http://site.com/callback HTTP/1.1
     Host: pay.me

-We use the following parameters from our common vocabulary in [1.6].
+We use the following parameters from our common vocabulary.
 All fields are optional:

 - *to* Account identifier of Transferee.
 If left out it defaults to the 3rd party applications own account on Asset Service or a predefined account as specified when authorizing the access token.
 - *amount* Amount as a number with decimal points.
 Symbols are allowed but SHOULD be ignored.
 If left out it defaults to the Asset's minimum transfer, 1 or an amount predefined when authorizing the access token.